UPTechMX/Ansible-Onedataportal-UPT/README.md

   * Solr admin at http://the.server.ip.address:8983/solr/
   * Oskari Geoportal at http://the.server.ip.address:8080
   * GeoServer admin at http://the.server.ip.address:8082/geoserver/web

+* Read [the wiki](https://github.com/UPTechMX/Ansible-Onedataportal-UPT/wiki) for reverse proxy configurations (for use with domains) and **VERY IMPORTANT** instructions for CKAN in order to use UrbanHotspots/UrbanPerformance

 * Done!

 ## Additional links